 What do I need to do to have a risk assessment for my baby?

 You will need to have a blood test done before coming to Women’s Imaging for your ultrasound scan.
 Your doctor will organise this for you.
-You can have your blood test done any time from 11 weeks of pregnancy.
-Ideally you should have your 1st Trimester bloods/ Maternal Serum done at least 7 full working days prior to your appointment with us.
-Your doctor will organise this for you.
+Ideally you should have your 1st Trimester bloods/ Maternal Serum done at 11 weeks gestation.
+Your doctor will organise a form for you.

 We like to scan you between 12.5 and 13.6 weeks of pregnancy.